techidaily/site-win11-tips/source/_posts/quick-guide-to-modifying-login-credentials-on-win-11.md

  If you don’t know your current password but can log in using an alternate option, you can reset the password using the User Accounts utility.
 It allows you to add or remove a user account and reset the password without needing the current password.

  Note that you can only reset the password for a different user account, not your currently logged-in account.
 Make sure to log in with a different administrator account.
-If you don't have another account with administrator privilege, you can[enable the built-in administrator account in Windows 11](https://www.makeuseof.com/windows-11-enable-disable-built-in-administrator-account/) and reset the user account password.
+If you don't have another account with administrator privilege, you can [enable the built-in administrator account in Windows 11](https://www.makeuseof.com/windows-11-enable-disable-built-in-administrator-account/) and reset the user account password.

 To reset the user account password: